Untreated Hearing Loss Linked To Loneliness And Isolation For Seniors

 "Hearing loss is really linked with loneliness," says Frank Lin, director of Johns Hopkins' Cochlear Center for Hearing and Public Health.

 It's unclear why hearing loss contributes to dementia, but loneliness could be an important mediating factor.
 Loneliness can raise stress hormones and inflammation, which can contribute to dementia.
-The hearing-impaired, meanwhile, can be so socially isolated that their brains get stimulated less, which could hasten cognitive decline, Lin says.
+Those with hearing loss, meanwhile, can be so socially isolated that their brains get stimulated less, which could hasten cognitive decline, Lin says.

-There's also speculation that the hearing-impaired may recruit a different part of their brains to try to perceive sound, which could tax their working memory and lead to dementia.
+There's also speculation that those with hearing loss may recruit a different part of their brains to try to perceive sound, which could tax their working memory and lead to dementia.

 But for Lin, the exact mechanism doesn't matter as much as potential solutions.